 - Magic Mountain SplashZone - Atlantic Canada's largest waterpark is a great place to stop for some family fun before you reach your destination.
 Let your inner child out and enjoy the many water slides and fun in this fantastic water park!

 Best time to go on a road trip from Ottawa to PEI

-The road trip from Ottawa to Prince Edward Island can be done any time of the year as the attractions are located both indoors and outdoors.
+The road trip from Ottawa to Prince Edward Island can be done any time of the year as the attractions are indoors and outdoors.
 However, if you plan to enjoy the beaches on the way (as we suspect you might), summer might just be the preferred time to visit.

 The peak season in PEI is in summer due to its great weather and warm temperatures that fluctuate between 70-80 degrees Fahrenheit.
 However, being the popular season, you'll find that the island will be crowded during this season and prices will also be at their peak.

 If you travel in winter, you will get to enjoy picturesque snowy scenery.
 However, make sure to check road warnings as temperatures drop below 30 degrees, especially in parts of the New Brunswick Route.
 You can expect some snowfall during these colder months as well.